 Recording Software and A Game Capture Card

 What is a gaming video without gameplay footage?
 Well, not much.
-To record your gameplay, you can use recording software for PC, or a game capture card if you’re playing on consoles.
+To record your gameplay, you can use recording software for PC or a game capture card if you’re playing on consoles.

 However, another strong option is the Avermedia Live Streamer 311 bundle.
 This set comes with everything: a mic, Avermedia’s own capture card, a webcam, and access to ReCentral (Avermedia’s recording software).
-While none of those are necessarily the top of the line, they’re by no means at the bottom either, and the full set comes at a reasonable price.
-ReCentral and the game capture alone are very easy to use.

 Finally, I’d be remiss not to mention OBS.
 OBS is free recording software and is widely relied upon by the streaming community.
 OBS is easy to use, has a lot of personalization options, and even lets you create instant replays during your stream.
 It’s a perfect screen recorder for any gaming channel.